 - Defended municipality against state constitutional challenges to municipal tax program (Maricopa Cty.
 Sup.
 Ct.).

 - Wrote motions for summary judgment (won summary judgment on one count).

 - Represented Indian tribe in arbitration against construction company (private arbitration).

 - Wrote opposition to motion to dismiss (defeated the motion).

 - Represented mining company in land use dispute involving mining rights under development agreement (Maricopa Cty.
 Sup.
 Ct.).

 - Wrote motion for summary judgment (court denied motion but ruled in our favor at trial).

 - Represented receiver of insolvent corporation in legal malpractice suit against corporation’s former attorney (Maricopa Cty.
 Sup.
 Ct.).

-- Wrote opposition to motions for summary judgment (pending).
+- Wrote opposition to motions for summary judgment (case settled).